 In 2018, he also enjoyed a great victory in Partypoker Millions Germany Main Event, winning $1 million.

-Isildur’s poker biography is still being written.
+Isildur’s poker biography is still being written, and we believe that Viktor Blom’s net worth is eventually going to increase.
 Knowing Viktor Blom and his outstanding “poker IQ,” we can reasonably assume the new chapters of his bio are going to be very interesting to read in the years to come!